NGMunia/Campus-network/README.md

     • EIGRP Metric Calculation: Configured to use only the delay metric value for path metric calculation with a uniform delay setting of 10 microseconds.
     • Passive Interfaces: LAN-facing interfaces are configured as passive to reduce unnecessary EIGRP traffic.
+    • EIGRP add-path feature is used to advertise redundant links to spoke routers.

 OSPF: